RajanRastogi/d3-table/Readme.md

 npm install
 ```

-and then directly run the tests via karma:
+and then directly run the tests via npm:
 ```
 npm test
 ```